 The Four Seasons Hotel George V Paris is known in the industry for being the most demanding “Palace” in the French capital when it comes to quality of service so I had very high expectations when I came to review their afternoon tea:

-Pour la version française, cliquez ici – Latest update: October 2020
+Pour la version française, cliquez ici – February 2022 update: price increase

 The Setting ★★★★★